-Equipment and furnishings required to support a project are outlined in the space requirements for the facility program as part of each space use sheet.
-In addition, the Interiou Design and Equipment unit of DAEC developes a consolidated equipment and furnishings list with the user that is the basis for State Funding.
-Separate reference documents with University Standards for food services facilities and classroom equipment are available.

-Project designers shall ensure that the equipment/furnishings location layout and provision of required services complies with all requirements of the project program, applicable codes and regulations, University Facility Design Standards and manufacturer's recommendations.

-Project specifications shall be sufficiently generic to permit competitive bidding and procurement.
-State procurement practices recognize the social value of purchasing State

-Use Industries products and encourages their use wherever possible.
+- Equipment and furnishings required to support a project are outlined in the space requirements for the facility program as part of each space use sheet. - The Interior Design unit of FM Technical Support develops consolidated equipment and furnishings list with the user that is the basis for State Funding. - Separate reference documents with University Standards for food services facilities and classroom equipment are available. - A/E Project Designers shall ensure that the equipment/furnishings location layout and provision of required services complies with all requirements of the project program, applicable codes and regulations, University Facility Design Standards and manufacturer's recommendations. - Project specifications shall be sufficiently generic to permit competitive bidding and procurement. - State procurement practices recognize the social value of purchasing "State Use Industries" products and, encourage their use wherever possible.